JennEYoon/datasciY/logs-7.23.2020.md

-# My current work in process
+# Work in Process Logs for July 2020

 #### July 11 logs